Drifter-Supremo/gorlea-todo-list/memory-bank/progress.md

 - Improved accessibility in 'components/chat-modal.tsx' and 'components/add-task-modal.tsx' with 'aria-describedby'.
 - Fixed Firebase initialization to work in both browser and server environments, enabling AI task creation.
 - Fixed task completion issue to preserve all task metadata when tasks are marked as complete.
+- Improved chat modal with textarea for multi-line input and automatic line wrapping.
+- Added confirmation message in AI chat after task creation with clean, minimal UI.
+- Modified add task modal to close automatically after task creation.
 - All changes tested and committed/pushed to repo.

 ## What's Left to Build

-- Implement optimistic UI updates and error toasts for AI task creation.
+- Implement optimistic UI updates for AI task creation.
 - Establish daily email digest functionality.
 - Prepare for deployment to Vercel and production testing.
 - Implement future enhancements: task filtering, categories, calendar view, notifications, advanced AI features.

 ## Current Status

-- Project is in Phase 4: AI parsing integration with OpenAI's GPT-4.1-mini and 'chrono-node' for date parsing (completed core integration, pending optimistic UI updates and error toasts).
+- Project is in Phase 4: AI parsing integration with OpenAI's GPT-4.1-mini and 'chrono-node' for date parsing (completed core integration and UI improvements, pending optimistic UI updates).
 - All Phase 2 features (Firestore CRUD, time picker, mobile/desktop UX, edit/delete) are complete and live in main branch.
 - UI issues (task persistence after logout, profile picture display) have been resolved and confirmed working.
 - Documentation and memory bank files are up to date for AI or new developer handoff.